How common is Sleep Apnea?

 - Frequent trips to the bathroom – Nocturia

-Untreated Sleep Apnea can severely affect quality of life, health and mortality.
-Clinical research shows that it is linked strongly to a range of serious, life-threatening diseases such as stroke, heart failure, hypertension, diabetes, obesity and coronary heart disease.
+Untreated Sleep Apnea can severely affect the quality of life, health, and mortality.
+Clinical research shows that it is linked strongly to a range of serious, life-threatening diseases such as stroke, heart failure, hypertension, diabetes, obesity, and coronary heart disease.